Module Code

 The MSc International Business is an exciting one-year full-time programme, furnishing students from all backgrounds with cutting-edge global leadership skills to develop a career in an increasingly interconnected and complex business world.

-A unique aspect of the programme is the range of embedded opportunities it offers students to engage with global business leaders through international internships and international consultancy projects.
-This modernised programme provides students with a diverse toolkit for tackling a wide range of global business issues from Doing Business in Emerging Markets, Analytics with AI, Marketing in the Digital Age, Global Innovation Management and Making Ethical Business Decisions.
+A unique feature of the programme is the range of embedded opportunities it offers students to engage with global business leaders through international internships and international consultancy projects.
+This flagship programme provides students with a diverse toolkit for tackling a wide range of global business issues from Doing Business in Emerging Markets, Analytics with AI, Marketing in the Digital Age, Global Innovation Management and Making Ethical Business Decisions.

 With a focus on building students’ employability skills, the programme provides students with exposure to real-world business problems, professional connections with employers and alumni, a vibrant culturally diverse learning environment, and access to world-class facilities.

-The International Business Capstone module is a distinctive feature of the programme that fosters a dynamic and practical learning experience in the final semester.
-This module involves an interactive strategy simulation where students work in teams to develop the global strategy of a firm in a game-based scenario.
+The International Business Capstone is a distinctive feature of the programme that fosters a dynamic and practical learning experience in the final semester.
+This involves an interactive strategy simulation where students work in teams to develop the global strategy of a firm in a game-based scenario.
 Students also engage in a Capstone Project to generate innovative solutions for real-world business challenges.

 Our recent graduates have progressed to develop successful careers in organisations such as Meta, Dropbox, Google, Kellogg, Moet Hennessy, Deloitte, Citi, PwC, EY, Oracle, BMW, Nestle and JP Morgan.